gittuf/gittuf/docs/cli/gittuf_trust_update-global-rule.md

 ### Synopsis

-This command allows users to update an existing global rule in the root of trust.
-The name of the global rule must be specified.
-Note that a global rule may only be updated with the same type of global rule, and changes to the type require removing and adding it again.
+The 'update-global-rule' command updates an existing global rule in the repository's root of trust.
+It is used to adjust a repository-wide constraint, such as its patterns or signature threshold.
+A global rule can only be updated with the same rule type; changing the type requires removing and adding the rule again.

 ```
 gittuf trust update-global-rule [flags]